 - You must specify a log output path within 1009 bytes.
 If you specify a path of 1010 bytes or more, the log is not output. - You must specify a log file name within 31 bytes.
-If you specify a log file name of 32 bytes or more, the log is not output. - When using multiple EXEC resources, the rotation size may not be normally recognized if you specify resources with the same file name, even if the paths differ. (ex. /home/foo01/log/exec.log, /home/foo02/log/exec.log)
+If you specify a log file name of 32 bytes or more, the log is not output. - Specify a different log file name for each EXEC resource.

+If the same log file name is specified with different paths (e.g., /home/foo01/log/exec.log and /home/foo02/log/exec.log): In performing the Script Log Rotate function with two or more EXEC resources, their logs are outputted to one log file in which the rotation size might be incorrectly recorded.